mohamedzakigithub/homework-week3-password-generator/README.md

 ### Valid string creation

-The app constructs a string containing all the character groups selected by the user by concatenating the selected groups into one string.
+The app constructs a string containing all the character groups selected by the user by concatenating the selected groups into one string using ternary operation.

 <img src="markdown/build.jpg" alt=""/>